Dynamic Coastal Protection: Resilience of Dynamic Revetments Under SLR (DynaRev)

 Coastal regions are becoming ever more at risk from damaging storms due to increasing storm magnitudes and rising water levels caused by our changing climate.
 In many areas, new coastal protection will be required to maintain the current coastal land area and in areas that are already defended, existing defences will become obsolete.

 The high cost and aesthetic impact of many traditional coastal defence approaches makes them unaffordable or unattractive for many regions were development is minimal and the highest standards of flood protection are not required, e.g. existing undeveloped beaches where retreat is undesirable.
 In such locations “soft engineering” solutions which provide protection but minimise impact on natural processes and landscape are desirable.

-This project will test a novel “soft engineering” approach known as a dynamic revetment which mimics a class of natural beaches (composite beaches).
+This project is investigating a novel “soft engineering” approach known as a dynamic revetment which mimics a class of natural beaches (composite beaches).
 The stability and overtopping performance of this approach will be examined as well as the detailed behaviour in an energetic wave climate and rising sea.
-The knowledge gained will establish the potential of these structures to be used in future coastal defences schemes and make progress in the development of design guidance.
+The knowledge gained will establish the potential of these structures to be used in future coastal defences schemes in both the developed and developing world and make progress in the development of design guidance.